Epiphany Singers

 Next Event | The Story | Why In Walsham | And Why Epiphany | The Singers | Contacts

-One of the highlights of the year is the Epiphany which is usually celebrated on the first weekend of every New Year.
-An ad hoc group of nationally and internationally famous singers and musicians mysteriously gather in the village for a Carol Concert on the Saturday evening, and then sing a classic Eucharistic setting for the service on the Sunday morning.
-They then disperse their many ways until they all meet again in twelve months time.
-It is a musical treat not to be missed!
+One of the highlights of our year is Epiphany which is usually celebrated on the first weekend of every New Year.
+An ad hoc group of British and European singers mysteriously gather in the village for a Carol Concert on the Saturday evening, and then sing a Choral Eucharist on the Sunday morning.
+The singers then disperse their many ways until they all meet again in twelve months time.
+This wonderful event has been celebrated here for over 50 years and is a musical treat that should not be missed.

 The concert was the brain–child of Mrs Norah Ross, whose father was for some years priest–in–charge of the parishes of Badwell Ash and Great Ashfield, and whose two sons, David and Keith, were choristers at King’s College, Cambridge, Keith returning in due course as a choral scholar.
 In 1971, when Badwell Ash church was recruiting a choir and needed money for robes and such, Mrs Ross suggested that Keith might get some of his former King’s choral scholar friends together to give a concert in the church.
 This they did, and the concert took place over the Epiphany weekend in January 1971, with six singers and an organist/conductor.